 - a contributing property within a local historic district in a community that has an approved preservation ordinance

-For letters d and e above, the cities and counties with ordinances approved for the assessment freeze program (as of February, 2013) are: Aurora, Belleville, Bloomington, Blue Island, Carbondale, Centralia, Charleston, Chicago, DeKalb, Elgin, Elmhurst, Evanston, Geneva, Glen Ellyn, Glencoe, Glenview, Highland Park, Hinsdale, Jacksonville, Joliet, Kane County, Lake Bluff, Lemont, Lockport, Lombard, Marengo, McHenry County, Morrison, Mount Carroll, Normal, Oak Park, O’Fallon, Orland Park, Oswego, Peoria, Quincy, River Forest, Rock Island, Rockford, St. Charles, Springfield, Washington, West Chicago, Will County, Wilmette, Winnetka, and Woodstock.
+For letters d and e above, the cities and counties with ordinances approved for the assessment freeze program (as of March 2014) are: Aurora, Belleville, Belvidere, Berwyn, Bloomington, Blue Island, Carbondale, Centralia, Charleston, Chicago, Chicago Heights, Crystal Lake, DeKalb, Edwardsville, Elgin, Elmhurst, Evanston, Galesburg, Geneva, Glen Ellyn, Glencoe, Glenview, Highland Park, Hinsdale, Jacksonville, Joliet, Kane County, Lake Bluff, Lemont, Lockport, Lombard, Macomb, Marengo, McHenry County, Morrison, Mount Carroll, Normal, Oak Park, O’Fallon, Orland Park, Oswego, Peoria, Plainfield, Quincy, River Forest, Rock Island, Rockford, St. Charles, Springfield, Urbana, Washington, West Chicago, Will County, Wilmette, Winnetka, and Woodstock.

 If you are uncertain whether your home has been designated a historic building:

 - or, if you are a resident of the City of Chicago you can check your historic status online at the Chicago City's Zoning Map.
 However, you will need to go to the right sidebar, click the zoning tab, and then check the bottom field for the legend: "National Register of Historic Places & National Historic Landmarks" to get complete results.